DocsInternal-Kore/docs/docs/xo/quality-management/analyze/conversation-mining.md

     !!!
 Note

-        The user can filter the** Agent,** based on the interactions that are part of the queues and the user is part of.
+        The user can filter the **Agents**, based on the interactions that are part of the queues and the user is part of.

-5. From the **Agents**list, add the agent name based on the queue selected.
+5. From the **Agents** list, add the agent name based on the queue selected.

     !!!
 Note